KamilleModules/Ekom/doc/database/database.md

 =====================

 Represents the user's wishlist.
+You should not delete from it, just make inactive.
+The idea behind is that a product that was once an user favorite but which wasn't purchased is an idea that we can suggest to the user someday.

 - id: pk
 - user_id: fk
 - product_id: fk
 - product_details: text, serialized version of the product details if any
 - date: datetime, date at which the product was added
+- deleted_date: datetime|null: null means the item is currently in the user's wishlist, any other value means the user has deleted this item at the given datetime.